 When it comes to software development choosing a good process to handle your project can be a headache.
-Initially the fixed price might seem like the best possible because from the beginning you always know how much you will need to pay for the development; On the other hand, you may feel the by working hourly rate would be better and reasonable option.
+Initially, the fixed price might seem like the best possible because from the beginning you always know how much you will need to pay for the development; On the other hand, you may feel the by working hourly rate would be a better and reasonable option.

 So which one is to choose?

-The software development landscape has changed so much recently that there is a high probability you will fail your project with hourly and fixed fee approach.
+The software development landscape has changed so much recently that there is a high probability you will fail your project with hourly and fixed-fee approach.
 Why?
 I will tell you 7 reasons why billing hourly and fixed fee-based approach sucks and you’re doomed to fail your IT project:-

 PROBLEM #1: EXPENSIVE

 At hundreds of dollars an hour, your bill racks up fast.
-Your developer (or agency) has probably asked for additional dollars for the some new features and changes (Not big changes which will ruin the done work or kill all the efforts made so far by the developer, If the changes are likely to change the direction of the work and add big efforts and time).
-Your whole budget gets becomes almost double and brings you to the position where you can’t step back and also destroy you financially.
+Your developer (or agency) has probably asked for additional dollars for some new features and changes (Not big changes which will ruin the done work or kill all the efforts made so far by the developer, If the changes are likely to change the direction of the work and add big efforts and time).
+Your whole budget gets becomes almost double and brings you in the position where you can’t step back and also destroy you financially.

 PROBLEM #2: LACK OF TRANSPARENCY

 If you’re lucky, you know you can trust that your developer isn’t inflating hours.
 Paying that bill still sucks though.
-At some point, you have asked if completing particular task really took 50 hours…when you’re not in the room watching your developer’s work, you have no way to check that the hour count is accurate.
+At some point, you have asked if completing a particular task really took 50 hours…when you’re not in the room watching your developer’s work, you have no way to check that the hour count is accurate.

 PROBLEM #3: INEFFICIENT

-You want issues solved and add few new features quickly.
+You want issues solved and add a few new features quickly.
 What does your developer want?
 If you’re paying him by the hour, he wants it to take as long as possible.
 There’s always that extra thing they “strongly encourage” too.
 Shouldn’t your developer have the same goals as you?